wp-plugins/playbuzz-oembed/readme.txt

 With this plugin you can use the URL to embed content.
 Just paste the item URL into your post editor:
 `https://www.playbuzz.com/larak10/what-country-in-the-world-best-fits-your-personality`

-= How do I set custom dimentions to my chart? =
+= How do I set custom dimentions to my content? =

-In wordpress 4.2 you can double click the embedded chart and set max `width` and max `height` dimentions.
+In wordpress 4.2 you can double click the embedded content and set max `width` and max `height` dimentions.
 It will add the WordPress `[embed]` shortcode:
 `[embed width="600" height="400"]https://www.playbuzz.com/larak10/what-country-in-the-world-best-fits-your-personality[/embed]`

 **Note:** Doing it the WordPress way, using the `[embed]` shortcode, is backwards and forward compatible, and it works  with all the themes.